tayyabtahir143/Openshift-UPI-Installation/README.md

 ![Verifying worker nodes](Images/16.gif)

 Once certificates are approved, wait for 15 minutes.
-Worker nodes should come up in the ready state and all Cluster operators will be ready as well.
+Worker nodes should come up in the ready state, and all Cluster operators will be ready as well.

 ![certification approval](Images/17.gif)